certanet/firepyer/docs/change.rst

 Change Log
 ==========

+* 0.0.4- 2021-03-13
+    * Added ability to upload, import, export and download JSON configs
+    * Added methods to update intrusion rules and geolocation and vulnerability databases
+    * Added methods to upload and view system upgrade files
+    * Added ability to delete network groups/objects and access rules

 * 0.0.3 - 2021-02-27
     * Create methods now return the created object
     * Added OSPF and sub-interface methods